javsort/Linkaster/docs/delivery_1.md

 The system should support file uploads for sharing in announcements and chats.
 The system should ensure that uploaded files are safely stored on the database and are only accessible to users with authorization.
 Users should be able to see all the ?saved? files in a different space.
-Messaging Functionality:
-The system shall support a group messaging functionality between classmates.
-The system shall support private messaging between students.
-The system shall ensure public-key encryption for all messages while also supporting safe storage for them.
-The system shall support a ?status? functionality to show if the student is occupied or not.
+Reservation System:
-The system shall support a search mechanism to initiate one-on-one chats.
+The system shall allow students to book study spaces in advance.
+When booking, the system shall display an up-to-date availability status of the study spaces.
 External API Integration:
 The system should support integration with external APIs for additional functionality.
-Module and Group Joining:
-The system shall allow students to join modules or club groups through unique codes.
-After a Student joins a module, the system shall automatically update its timetable with its corresponding schedule.
-Each module and group will maintain a list with all active students for auditing purposes.
 Event Scheduling:
 Teachers and Club Students should be able to schedule events.
 Students should receive timely notifications about events.
-Timetables:
-The system shall support a timetable functionality for the students.
-Events shall be categorized on the user?s timetable based on whether they are mandatory or not.
-Reservation System:
-The system shall allow students to book study spaces in advance.
-When booking, the system shall display an up-to-date availability status of the study spaces.
 Feedback Mechanism:
 The system should allow students to provide feedback on modules directly to teachers or administrators, with an anonymous alternative.
 Profile Customization: